shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-Finally your app needs to be notified everytime a product description is modified.
+Finally, your app needs to be notified every time a product description is modified.
-The app system provides webhooks to subscribe your app-server to any changes of the data
+The app system provides webhooks to subscribe your app-server to any changes in the data
-in it's shops:
+in its shops:

 {% code title="release/manifest.xml" %}
 ``` xml